 Knowledge of the geographic distribution of population is critical for efforts to link people, agriculture, and environment.
 On a world-wide basis Deichmann (1996) has recently carried out work for the developed countries and for Africa and Asia.
 In Latin America some detailed maps are available for individual countries such as Mexico.
 Continent-scale maps are rare and outdated.
 As part of the Ecoregional Project, we collected population data for Latin America.
 Population growth rates were used to correct the data to a common date.
 We are organizing the data at the third administrative level for each country - a scale appropriate to a continental-level data set.
 This data set will allow us to derive the most detailed continental-level population data set of Latin America yet developed.
 The population data has been linked to the digital maps shown in Figure 1 to create our continental-level database.
 Figure 3 shows preliminary dot distribution map of South America based on the data set.
-Due the variability in the types of data between different Latin American countries, we have uneven distributions of population with partners of the UNEP/CGIAR Initiative on the Use of GIS in Agricultural Research, we will address these problems and will convert the population data to a raster data set.
+Due the variability in the types of data between different Latin American countries, we have uneven distributions of population characteristics such as the urban-rural, gender and age divisions of population.
+In collaboration with partners of the UNEP/CGIAR Initiative on the Use of GIS in Agricultural Research, we will address these problems and will convert the population data to a raster data set.